The BSA might be the most patriotic organization in the U.S.

 Q: Can Scouts and Scouters pose for photos with political candidates at these events?

-Q: Can adult leaders or Venturers who are 18 or older vote in elections?
+Q: Can adult leaders or Venturers who are old enough vote in elections?

 A: Not only can they — they should!
 This policy isn’t meant to limit the freedom of thought or action of any official or member acting as an individual.
 Scouters and Venturers shouldn’t wear their uniform to the polling place, but they should vote for whichever candidate they prefer.
 That’s all part of being a good citizen — something the BSA has taught for more than a century.